MaterializeInc/materialize/doc/developer/project-management.md

 as expected.

 The DRI is also responsible for ensuring that the status of their project is up to date and visible at all times.
-At minimum, this means including the Github Epic on their team’s roadmap, marking the Epic with the correct lifecycle phase, and proactively calling out any potential blockers.
+At a minimum, this means including the Github Epic on their team's Github project, marking the Epic with the correct lifecycle phase, and proactively calling out any potential blockers.
 Depending on the project, it might be useful to broadcast even more information more frequently.